zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/workshops/freetier/intro.md

     * Lab: Environment Setup
     * Lab: Initialize Environment
 * The following are required to complete this lab:
     * Prior knowledge of using Linux command-line options and Oracle WebLogic Server
     * Prior knowledge of Database basic concepts
-You may now proceed to Lab 1: Install and Configure Oracle GoldenGate Veridata
+You may now proceed to Lab: Install and Configure Oracle GoldenGate Veridata

 ## Learn More